-No new data were collected in the PRIA in 2023 that would enable updates to habitat use by MUS or trends in habitat condition.
+No new habitat mapping or field data collection occurred in the PRIA in 2024 that would support updates to habitat use by MUS or inform trends in habitat condition.
+Existing data from prior surveys remain the basis for current EFH assessments in the region.